Cambodian Journalists Alliance Association

 Annual Congress (AC) – CamboJA holds the congress for members and board of directors to meet on an annual basis at the end of each year, depending on affordability of the institution.

-Board of Directors (BoD) – Consists of 15 board members including one director, two deputies and 12 members who are freelance journalists and journalists affiliated to different news outlets in Cambodia.
-Board members meet at least once per quarter to review the progress of the executive committee and direct the organization strategic plan
+Board of Directors (BoD) – Consists of at least three members led by one director and two deputies.
+The board meets at least once per quarter to review the progress of the executive committee and direct the organization strategic plan.

 Technical Advisors – Technical advisors will be recruited based on the actual need and being proposed and approved by Board of Director, the technical advisors will not directly manage CamboJA and make any decision, but only provide technical support and advice.